michellevit/Production-Planner/README.txt

 -----------
 11. How to Update Docker Container / Database
 - If changes were made to the entire app in VSCode:
+  -Automated way:
+    - Go to scripts/docker_scripts
+    - Run docker-migrate.bat
+  - Manual way:
     - docker-compose down
     - docker-compose build
       - Add '--no-cache' to build from scratch, ignoring previuous builds
     - docker-compose up
 - If changes were just made to one image:
   - docker build -t your_image_name .
 - If changes were made to the models.py file:
-  - Make sure the Docker container is running
+  - Make sure the Docker container is running -Automated way:
+    - Go to scripts/docker_scripts
+    - Run docker-migrate.bat
+  - Manual way:
     - CD into the project's root directory
     - Run: docker exec -it production-planner-backend-1 python manage.py makemigrations
     - Run: docker exec -it production-planner-backend-1 python manage.py migrate
 - If changes were made to a static file (e.g. django/api/static/welcome.css):